 After a lot of research, I’m still not particularly clear on what makes an XPA beer different from other forms of IPA.
 This feels more like a marketing move, trying to create a new category of beer which will get the attention of punters.

-But punters, for the most part, don’t give a shit!
+But punters, for the most part, don’t care!

 So long as the beer tastes nice, looks good, and is a reasonable price.
 Most people won’t care what category it fits into.
 I’ve been massively interested in beer for 12 years, but until today I didn’t realise that a pint of bitter was a pint of pale ale.
 Don’t get me wrong, that’s interesting.
 But not knowing it hasn’t affected my life at all.